 We are, from time to time, subject to claims and litigation that arise in the ordinary course of our business.
-We intend to defend vigorously any such litigation that may arise under all defenses that would be available to us.
 Except as discussed below, in the opinion of management, the ultimate outcome of proceedings of which management is aware, even if adverse to us, would not have a material adverse effect on our consolidated financial condition or results of operations.
 Regardless of the outcome, litigation can have an adverse impact on us because of defense and settlement costs, diversion of management resources and other factors.

-Securities Litigation
+Securities and Derivative Litigation

 In March 2017, a number of putative class action securities complaints were filed in U.S. District Court for the Central District of California, naming as defendants the Company and certain of our current or former executive officers and directors.
 These complaints have been consolidated with the lead case captioned Deora v.
 NantHealth, Inc., 2:17-cv-01825 ("Deora").
 In June 2017, the lead plaintiffs filed an amended consolidated complaint, which generally alleges that defendants violated federal securities laws by making material misrepresentations in NantHealth's IPO registration statement and in subsequent public statements.
 In particular, the complaint refers to various third-party articles in alleging that defendants misrepresented NantHealth's business with the University of Utah, donations to the university by non-profit entities associated with the Company's founder Dr. Patrick Soon-Shiong, and orders for GPS Cancer.
 The lead plaintiffs seek unspecified damages and other relief on behalf of putative classes of persons who purchased or acquired NantHealth securities in the IPO or on the open market from June 1, 2016 through May 1, 2017.
 In March 2018, the court largely denied Defendants' motion to dismiss the consolidated amended complaint.
 On July 30, 2019, the court certified the case as a class action.
-On October 23, 2019, the parties notified the court that they had reached a settlement in principle to resolve the action on a classwide basis in the amount of \$16.5 million, which was included in accrued and other current liabilities on the Consolidated Balance Sheet at December 31, 2019.
+On October 23, 2019, the parties notified the court that they had reached a settlement in principle to resolve the action on a class wide basis in the amount of \$16.5 million, which was included in accrued and other current liabilities on the Consolidated Balance Sheet at December 31, 2019.
 The court granted preliminary approval of the settlement on January 31, 2020.
 A hearing for final approval of the settlement was scheduled for June 15, 2020, but on June 5, 2020, the Court decided to take the final approval motion on submission, and on July 17, 2020, the Court directed Plaintiff's counsel to submit evidence substantiating all costs incurred.
 The \$16.5 million settlement was paid into a settlement fund prior to the payment deadline of March 2, 2020.
 The majority of the settlement amount was funded by the Company's insurance carriers, and a portion was funded by the Company.
-The settlement is contingent upon certain matters, including final approval by the court.
-Also, the parties have the right to terminate the settlement in certain circumstances.
+On September 10, 2020, the court entered an order granting final approval of settlement, and the order and settlement are now final.

 In May 2017, a putative class action complaint was filed in California Superior Court, Los Angeles County, asserting claims for violations of the Securities Act based on allegations similar to those in Deora.
 That case is captioned Bucks County Employees Retirement Fund v.
 NantHealth, Inc., BC 662330.
-The parties have agreed to stay the case and have stipulated to adjourn the next case management conference from July 31, 2020 to October 30, 2020.
+The parties agreed to stay the case.
+At a status conference on October 30, 2020, the court scheduled a status conference for February 4, 2021, to enable the plaintiff to decide whether to voluntarily dismiss, following the finalization of the Deora settlement.
 The Company believes that the claims lack merit and intends to vigorously defend the litigation.